-C. After School Behavior Program (ASBP): The ASBP will be held of Tuesdays and Thursdays of every week from 2:45 - 4:45.
+- C. After School Behavior Program (ASBP): The ASBP will be held of Tuesdays and Thursdays of every week from 2:45 4:45.
 Parents will be notified by telephone at least one (1) day in advance of an assigned ASBP.
 Parents are responsible for transportation home after the ASBP is completed.
 Failure to serve the assigned ASBP will result in an additional ASBP being issued.
-Failure to the serve one of the two ASBPs will result in a session of Saturday School in addition to making up all missing ASBP time.

-- D. Saturday School: Saturday School will be held twice a month, every other Saturday from 8:30a.m. to 11:30a.m. at Vicksburg High School.
+Failure to the serve one of the two ASBPs will result in a session of Saturday School in addition to making up all missing ASBP time. - D. Saturday School: Saturday School is held every Saturday, unless notified otherwise, from 8:30a.m. to 11:30a.m. at Vicksburg High School.
 Parents will be notified by telephone of an assigned Saturday School.
 While assigned to Saturday School, the following rules apply: - 1.
 Students must report to an assigned Saturday School.
 A doctor's note will be the only acceptable excuse. - 2.
 Students must report to assigned room by 8:30a.m.
 Doors will be locked no later than 8:35a.m.
 Students arriving late will not be allowed to serve Saturday School on that day. - 3.
 Students will be required to stay for the entire three (3) hours to complete an assigned Saturday School. - 4.
 Disruption, insubordination, or sleeping will result in removal from Saturday School.
 Students removed will be required to make up the Saturday School. - 5.
-No electronics allowed in Saturday School, i.e. cell phones, IPODS, MP3 players, hand held games, etc. - 6.
 Bathroom breaks will be provided.
-No wandering of the building during break time. - 7.
-Students will be required to complete school work, read quietly, draw quietly, or study.
+No wandering of the building during break time. - Students will be required to complete school work, read quietly, draw quietly, or study.
 Students are responsible to bring their own materials.
-Students will not be allowed to go to lockers or the library. - 8.
+Students will not be allowed to go to lockers or the library. - 7.
 If a student fails to report for an assigned Saturday School, an additional Saturday School will be issued by an administrator on the following Monday.
 In addition, any student who fails to serve an assigned Saturday School will immediately become ineligible for athletics, extra-curricular activities, sporting events, etc., and should only be on campus during school hours.
-The student will regain eligibility and privileges once the initial Saturday School is completed. - 9.
-If a student fails to serve two consecutive Saturday Schools, a three day in-house suspension will be assigned the following Monday.
+The student will regain eligibility and privileges once the initial Saturday School is completed. - 8.
+If a student fails to serve two consecutive Saturday Schools, up to a three day in-house suspension will be assigned the following

+Monday.
 The student will be required to complete all unserved Saturday Schools.